×

 When we asked people what advice they would give someone preparing to move to Bucaramanga, they said:

 "Bucaramanga is known as the "City of Parks" due to its numerous green spaces, and it is also renowned for its high quality of life and low cost of living.
 Spanish is the official language in Bucaramanga, so it would be beneficial to learn some basic Spanish phrases before moving.
 The city has a tropical monsoon climate, which means it is warm and humid throughout the year, with a significant amount of rainfall.
 Bucaramanga is a safe city compared to other Colombian cities, but like any other place, it is advisable to take precautions, especially in crowded areas and at night.
 The city has a well-developed healthcare system with several high-quality hospitals and clinics, but it's recommended to have health insurance that covers you in Colombia.
 Public transportation in Bucaramanga includes buses and taxis, but the city is also very walkable, especially in the downtown area.
 Bucaramanga has a diverse food scene, with local specialties including hormigas culonas (large ants), arepas, and empanadas.
 The cost of living in Bucaramanga is relatively low, with affordable housing, food, and services.
 Bucaramanga is a vibrant city with a rich cultural scene, offering numerous festivals, museums, and art galleries.
 The city is surrounded by beautiful natural landscapes, including the Chicamocha National Park, which is perfect for outdoor activities such as hiking and paragliding.
 It's important to understand that while Colombia has made significant strides in recent years, there are still areas of the country that are off-limits due to safety concerns, but Bucaramanga is generally considered safe.
 The city has a strong economy, with opportunities in sectors such as manufacturing, services, and agriculture, but it's important to secure a job before moving.
 Bucaramanga has a good education system, with several reputable universities and schools, making it a suitable place for expats with children.
-It's also important to note that while Colombians are generally welcoming and friendly, it may take time to fully integrate into the local community and understand the local customs and traditions," said one expat in Bucaramanga.
+It's also important to note that while Colombians are generally welcoming and friendly, it may take time to fully integrate into the local community and understand the local customs and traditions," remarked one expat in Bucaramanga, Colombia.

 How do I find a place to live in Bucaramanga?